python/psf-salt/docs/overview.rst

    pycon-tech@python.org.

 PyPI
-   The `Python Package Index <https://pypi.python.org/>`_ sees the most load of any PSF service.
-All of its infrastructure runs on Rackspace configured by `pypi-salt <https://github.com/python/pypi-salt>`_, and it is served over Fastly.
-The infrastructure is maintained by Ernest W. Durbin, Donald Stufft, and Richard Jones.
+   The `Python Package Index <https://pypi.org/>`_ sees the most load of any PSF service.
+Its source code is available `on GitHub
+   <https://github.com/pypa/warehouse>`_.
+All of its infrastructure runs on
+   AWS configured by `pypi-salt <https://github.com/python/pypi-salt>`_, and it is served over Fastly.
+The infrastructure is maintained by Ernest
+   W. Durbin III, Donald Stufft, and Dustin Ingram.
+The contact address is admin@mail.pypi.org.

 PyPy properties
    The `PyPy website <http://pypy.org>`_ is hosted on a OSUOSL VM and maintained